 “As it fell, its sweeping laser cut through the Vy’keen’s exosuits.
 They didn’t have a chance.
 The Walker couldn’t get up, so time and injury finally defeated the giant,” Aria said.

 Since the tunnel was blocked, we had no choice but to climb over the Walker.
 Its cold metal surface felt sinister, remorseless and soulless.
-You couldn’t help but think it was about to spring back to life, leap up and zap us.
+You couldn’t help but think it was about to spring back to life and zap us.
 I felt the tension ease as we left it behind.

 Further ahead, the tunnel seemed to vanish in a veil of mist that crawled out of the ground.
 The mist reflected the lights from our torches back into our visors, making it hard to navigate.
 We had to shine the light down to our feet, slowing our progress, which soon enough was halted by a large, square block of stone obstructing our path.
 Parts of the stone had been damaged.
 No one spoke as our torches fell on the stone.
 A monolith, revealing a strange writing carved on its face, each symbol pulsating in red.
 The damaged parts were illegible.